CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

     ![image](./media/l2-image1.png)

-     >**Note:** The Management Group page may take some-time to load.
+     >**Note:** The Management Group page may take some time to load.
 Please try to refresh the browser in the VM periodically until the Management group page loads.

 1. On the **Management groups** blade, click **+ Create**.